Using Sydney’s Public Transport 2025

 The historic hall where country trains depart at Central Station

 The heart of Sydney’s train network is Central Station, located between Chinatown and Surry Hills.
-All trains pass through this station; it is also home to country link services that will take you into regional NSW and beyond to Melbourne, Brisbane and even Perth!
+All trains pass through this station, including country services to the Blue Mountains, Melbourne, Brisbane and beyond.

 If you are planning a train trip to the Blue Mountains, you will probably depart from Central.